MichMourra/FariasLab/README.md

    ---------------------

-  - [ScopDatabaseFile.txt](https://github.com/MichMourra/FariasLab/blob/main/Extraction/ScopDatabaseFile.txt) : This file contains all the proteins information like: Protein identifier, family number and polypeptide sequence.
+  - [ScopDatabaseFile.txt](https://github.com/MichMourra/FariasLab/blob/main/Extraction/ScopDatabaseFile.txt) :page_facing_up: : This file contains all the proteins information like: Protein identifier, family number and polypeptide sequence.

    ---------------------

-  - [ProtList.py](https://github.com/MichMourra/FariasLab/blob/main/Extraction/ProtList.py) : This script has the objective to generate a list file that will contains the protein id and family number taking as arguments a fasta file with the protein data from SCOPe.
+  - [ProtList.py](https://github.com/MichMourra/FariasLab/blob/main/Extraction/ProtList.py) :white_check_mark: : This script has the objective to generate a list file that will contains the protein id and family number taking as arguments a fasta file with the protein data from SCOPe.

     **Arguments**